References

 Example of generation without fragment protection (Option = "Yes")

-- Building Blocks: In this panel, add constraints on the building blocks that are plugged on your intermediate.
-For each compound, specify structural constraints based on RDKit descriptors in the "Descriptors" tab, or input the SMARTS for required and/or forbidden substructures in the "Substructures" tab.
+Building Blocks: In this panel, add constraints on the building blocks that are plugged on your intermediate.
+For each compound, specify structural constraints based on RDKit descriptors, or input the SMARTS for required and/or forbidden substructures.
 For instance you can add a Bromine atom as substructure match if you want to do a Suzuki type reaction (with the boronic acid on your initial fragment).
 You can also prevent some substructures.

 NOTE: compound filters will drastically accelerate the generation by reducing the size of the catalog of commercially available building blocks that is explored by the algorithm.

-- Products: In this panel, add constraints on the final generated molecules.
-Specify structural constraints based on RDKit descriptors in the "Descriptors" tab; input the SMARTS for required and/or forbidden substructures in the "Substructures" tab; or upload a csv file with custom Pains/Tox list of SMILES in the "Pains/Tox" tab.
+Products: In this panel, add constraints on the final generated molecules.
+Specify structural constraints based on RDKit descriptors, input the SMARTS for required and/or forbidden substructures, or select a list of forbidden PAINS/Tox.

 NOTE: substructure constraints on the final product are applied after molecule generation, to filter the results.
 As such, it is slower and less computationally efficient than substructure constraints in building block filters (see above).
 If appropriate, we recommend using substructure constraints on the building block catalogue.

-- Chemical Space: Select one or several datasets, or specify SMILES that can be used to guide the generation in terms of Tanimoto Similarity to the chemical space.
+Chemical Spaces: Select one or several datasets, or specify SMILES that can be used to guide the generation in terms of Tanimoto Similarity to the chemical space.

-- 3D Ligand based / 3D Structure based: Select 3D parameters to optimize docking score, contact score, shape similarity to a reference ligand, or other 3D objectives.
+3D Ligand based / 3D Structure based: Select 3D parameters in order to optimize the docking score, contact score, shape similarity to a reference ligand, or pharmacophore fingerprint.

 Advanced